AnvithaNallan/AnvithaNallan/README.md

 ### :books: What I'm currently working on

 While I am pursuing a degree in Computer Science at BITS Pilani, I found my interest in the field of **Human Centered Design**, and have taken up several courses outside of college to hone my skills in the field.
 I have completed a **Specialisation in UI/UX Design** offered by CalArts on Coursera, where I designed 3 different apps/desktop - mobile websites as a part of the course.
-Through the process, I have become proficient in quiet a few wireframing and prototyping tools: *Adobe Illustrator, Adobe XD, Balsamiq,* to name a few.
+Through the process, I have become proficient in quite a few wireframing and prototyping tools: *Adobe Illustrator, Adobe XD, Balsamiq,* to name a few.
 I plan to pick up some ***freelance projects*** in designing apps/websites to further work on my skills.

 ### 🔧 Skills and Tools
 ![](https://img.shields.io/badge/Wireframing-Balsamiq-informational?style=flat&color=pink)